 assistant professor of Management

 George Washington University

 Project Description: The concept of inclusion has had broad appeal across academic disciplines, including organizational sciences, as well as medicine, education, political science, sociology, and anthropology.
 Yet, how to enact more inclusive organizations remains elusive.
 This project aims to turn four dimensions of leader inclusivity, uncovered by Sawyer and colleagues (in progress), into a behavioral measure of leader inclusivity.
 In order to do so, measures will be validated by surveying a broad swath of employees, who will be able to rate their leaders’ behaviors.
 This survey will entail a large-scale exploratory factor analysis study, a large-scale confirmatory factor analysis study, and a criterion-related validity study in an organizational setting.
 This measure can be used to determine the level of leader inclusivity present in teams and organizations and determine the antecedents and outcomes associated with these leader behaviors.
 This project is important because not only does it provide a new measure of positive leadership to the literature, but organizations can also leverage the measure to drive meaningful change in diversity, equity, and inclusion initiatives.
 It is anticipated that this scale could be used as a developmental instructional tool in classrooms, allowing students to understand their inclusive leadership and better understand how to improve their inclusivity moving forward.View Report

 Katherine (Kat) K. Bae, PhD candidate, Ross School of Business at the University of Michigan

-Isabel C. Botero, PhD, Director of the Family Business Center and associate professor of entrepreneurship at the University of Louisville.
+Isabel C. Botero, PhD, associate professor of entrepreneurship at the University of Louisville

-Sarah Snyder, MBA Intern, University of Louisville’s Family Business Center
+Sarah Snyder, program coordinator, University of Louisville Family Business Center